and-ca/app-ninja-kit/README.md

 This double encryption approach ensures that sensitive data remains protected from unauthorized access, both at the application level and user-specific level.

-## ROAD MAP
+## Roadmap

-  1. Unit and E2E tests
-  2. Include User Profile - View and Update
+- **Unit and E2E Tests:**
-  3. Improve Errors Handler - Error Messages and Style
+  Implement comprehensive unit and end-to-end (E2E) tests to ensure robust functionality and improve code quality.

+- **User Profile Management:**
+  Add user profile functionality, allowing users to view and update their personal information.

+- **Error Handling Improvements:**
+  Enhance error handling mechanisms by improving error messages and refining the overall style for better user experience.